Pohang Steelers: Stadium

+The Steelers' home is the Pohang Steel Yard, completed in 1990 as South Korea's first football-specific stadium.
+The stadium opened in November 1990 with a match between Pohang and Korea University.
+It is located in Pohang's industrial area, close to the POSCO steelworks and next to its head office.

-The team trains at the Pohang Steelers Club House, located in the Buk District of the city.
-It was completed in 2001 at the cost of approximately 8 billion won.
+The team trains at the Songna Clubhouse, located in Songna-myeon in Pohang's North District.
+It was completed in 2001 at the cost of approximately 8 billion won, making the Steelers the first club in the South Korean professional football league to have their own clubhouse.
 In 2019, the club opened the Steelers Football Performance Center at a cost of 2 billion won to improve players' fitness and prevent injuries.